General Terms and Conditions

 Capitalized terms used in these Terms have the following meanings:

 1.1.
-"Customer" means any individual who accesses or uses the Platform, whether directly through Bits of Stock or through a Financial Institution Partner.
+"Customer" means any individual who accesses or uses the Platform, whether directly through Bits of Stock, through a Financial Institution Partner, or through a Third-Party Program Provider.

 1.2.
 "Financial Institution Partner" means any bank, credit union, or other financial institution that has partnered with Bits of Stock to provide access to the Platform.